Reality Labs: Oculus Story Studio

 Oculus Story Studio was an original animated virtual-reality film studio that existed between 2014 and May 2017, which launched three films.
 The studio aimed to pioneer animated virtual reality filmmaking and educate, inspire, and foster community for filmmakers interested in VR.
 Oculus Story Studio was first launched publicly at the 2015 Sundance Film Festival, where it presented three VR films - Dear Angelica, Henry, and Lost.
 Despite generally positive reception and critical acclaim, the studio did not publish any other works and was closed in May 2017.

 Litigation

 ZeniMax Media

 Following Facebook's acquisition of Oculus VR, ZeniMax Media, the parent company of id Software and John Carmack's previous employer, sought legal action against Oculus, accusing the company of theft of intellectual property relating to the Oculus Rift due to Carmack's transition from id Software to Oculus.
 The case, ZeniMax v.
 Oculus, was heard in a jury trial in the United States District Court for the Northern District of Texas, and their verdict was reached in February 2017, finding that Carmack had taken code from ZeniMax and used it in developing the Oculus Rift's software, violating his non-disclosure agreement with ZeniMax, and Oculus' use of the code was considered copyright infringement.
-ZeniMax was awarded $500 million in the verdict, and both ZeniMax and Oculus are seeking further court actions.
+ZeniMax was awarded $500 million in the jury verdict, later reduced to $250 million by the presiding judge, and the case was resolved in December 2018 through a confidential settlement agreement.